ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 ![Paxos 1](./img/L14%20Paxos%201.png)

 In this case, the proposal number is `5`.
-Remember that this is ***not*** the value upon which consensus is being reached.
-It is simply an agreed logical clock value that will be used to identify the value upon which consensus is being sought.
+Remember that this is ***not*** the value upon which consensus is being sought.
+It is simply a logical clock value that will be later used to identify the value upon which consensus is being sought.

 The acceptor processes then look at the proposal number and ask the following question: